missing-semester-cn/missing-semester-cn.github.io/editors.md

 1. Commit to using a powerful editor for at least a couple weeks: you should start seeing the benefits by then.
 At some point, you should be able to get your editor to work as fast as you think.

+1. Install a linter (e.g. pyflakes for python) link it to your editor and test it is working.